ZEV Ready Step 11: Identify EVSE at Non-Agency Locations

 Charging Ready

-As part of the Charging Ready component of the ZEV Ready certification, the site ZEV champion and the site location fleet manager should identify EVSE solutions to provide charging at non-fleet locations as needed, including HTW uses and other non-agency locations, and help support use public charging stations as needed.
+As part of the Charging Ready component of the ZEV Ready certification, the site ZEV champion and the site location fleet manager should identify EVSE solutions to provide charging at non-fleet locations as needed, including HTW uses and other non-agency locations, and help support use of public charging stations as needed.

 DESIGN